-Vehicular Homicide Charges in Las Vegas
+Vehicular Manslaughter and Homicide Charges in Las Vegas

 For people charged with vehicular homicide, a litany of mitigating factors will play into the potential legal fallout from these charges.
 In many instances, vehicular accidents resulting in death are the result of simple traffic accidents.
 In all of these instances, the loss of life is tragic especially since it is completely unintentional.